 We had decided to make a Raspberry Cheesecake Brownie together… but make it two ways.
 Full fat, full sugar and full flavor and then a lightened up, healthier version.
 We wanted to show that you don’t have to sacrifice flavor for healthier choices in baking.

-Starting with a the Baked brownie recipe for the base, my recipe used all-purpose flour and granulated sugar.
+Starting with a baked brownie recipe for the base, my recipe used all-purpose flour and granulated sugar.
 Erin’s version uses whole wheat flour and coconut sugar… two easy ways to lighten up the brownie.

 After taste testing both brownies, neither of us could tell a difference.
 Both brownies were incredibly delicious and oh so addicting.
 I think Erin mentioned that between her and her husband, most of the brownies were gone the next day!
 Yeah… so were mine.
 They were THAT good.